-- The Health Plan is encourage to use Telehealth as a tool for facilitating access to needed services in a clinically appropriate manner and in accordance with HRS §346-59.1. - 2.
+- 1. The Health Plan is encourage to use Telehealth as a tool for facilitating access to needed services in a clinically appropriate manner and in accordance with HRS §346-59.1. - 2.
 Telehealth providers shall be licensed in Hawaii to receive reimbursement under Medicaid. - 3.
 The Health Plan shall have and implement policies and procedures that follow all federal and State security and procedure guidelines.
-The policies and procedures shall incorporate DHS' policies and procedures for the proper use and security for Telehealth, including but not limited to confidentiality and data integrity, privacy and security, informed consent, privileging and credentialing, reimbursement, and technology. - 4.
-Telehealth shall not be provided by any providers outside United States of America.
+The policies and procedures shall incorporate DHS' policies and procedures for the proper use and security for Telehealth, including but not limited to confidentiality and data integrity, privacy and security, informed consent, privileging and credentialing, reimbursement, and technology.